It has been my long-time dream to write a book. Now I have published over two dozen and am in the process of writing

 My fifth novel is a story that many people know the ending to, but not the beginning to – the Jennie Wade, Culp brothers story of Gettysburg.
 “A House Divided Against Itself” follows Jack Skelley, Wesley and William Culp through their enlistment and war service before they end up back in Gettysburg.
 So now, as Paul Harvey would have said “You know the rest of the story.”

 My sixth novel “The Amazing Legacy of James E. Hanger, Civil War Soldier” is the story of the first amputee of the Civil War and his life, including the start up of a company.
 He is to the prosthetics industry what Henry Ford was to the automobile insustry, but is virtually unknown to the average person.
-Hanger was one of about 60,000 amputations.
+Hanger was one of about 75,000 amputations during the war.
 Hanger Inc. today is 156 years old and is the largest manufacture of orthodics and prosthetics in this country.